 2. Before brushing my teeth, with my homemade toothpaste (see recipe here), I will add a drop of peppermint oil to my toothbrush for added freshness.
 The toothpaste already contains a little Peppermint oil, as well as a immune system enhancing blend of oils, to provide a soothing protection for my mouth, gums and throat, and to strengthen teeth through remineralization of surface tooth enamel.

 3. After lunch, rather than chewing Trident (like I used to do 4x a day!), I place one drop of peppermint oil on my tongue and swallow.
 This provides the mouth with a burst of freshness, if you do not have a toothbrush with you at work.
 Trident, and many other gums contain aspartame, saccharin and other nasties that are not good, especially if you’re chewing it as much as I did.

 4. Not long after lunchtime, I may or may not need to rub a drop or two of a digestive-soothing oils onto my belly.
 If I was a good girl and ate healthy, I don’t need the tummy taming oils!
 These digestive enzymes aid in the proper digestion of foods that are hard to digest (i.e., meats, dairy, etc.), and soothe the occasional stomach upset.
 They also support a healthy gastrointestinal tract.
 These enzymes are phenomenal for one other reason – they also aid in digesting gluten!
 I’ve never seen another product out there like that.
 Pretty sweet, and incredibly helpful.
 Comment below for my favorite digestive enzymes.

 5. As the 3:00 p.m. crash closes in on me, I whip out the peppermint oil as a pick-me-up.
 After rubbing only a drop to the palms of my hands, and breathing in deeply, I am more alert and ready to take on the afternoon.
-You can also place a drop on the back of your neck or on your wrist and breathe in deeply. (if you have sensitive skin, be sure to dilute peppermint oil – it may feel like it’s burning!)
+You can also place a drop on the back of your neck or on your wrist and breathe in deeply.
+(If you have sensitive skin, be sure to dilute peppermint oil – it is a “hot” oil and you may feel a burn!)
 Lemon, or any of the other citrus oils, will also help wake you up and even uplift your mood.
-(NOTE: When using citrus oils, do not go out in the sun for 8 hours or so, because some are photosensitive and can cause severe burns).
+(NOTE: When using citrus oils, do not let it be exposed to the sun for 12 hours or so, because some are photosensitive and can cause severe burns).

 6. After work, I may rub another drop or two of calming and uplifting oils (email me for these) on the back of my neck, and breathe it in from my hands.
 This is to either help me relax or lift my mood for the evening.

-8. After washing my face before bedtime, I will wash perform my daily skin care regimen, and then I’ll gently rub an anti-aging blend of oils (diluted in evening primrose oil) onto my face before applying a moisturizing serum (see my facial serum blog HERE).
+8. Just before bedtime, I will wash perform my daily skin care regimen, and then I’ll gently rub an anti-aging blend of oils (diluted in evening primrose oil) onto my face before applying a light layer of night cream.
 This blend contains anti-aging skin-supporting oils, such as frankincense, lavender, myrrh, helichrysum, sandalwood, etc. Very soothing, great for those fine lines and wrinkles and does not clog pores!
 And believe it or not, it actually minimizes the red scars that you get from blemishes (the ones that usually stick around a looooong time).
 LOVE, gumdrops, unicorns and lollipops – that’s what I think about that!

 Then, I wake up and do it all over again…